open-sdg/open-sdg/docs/upgrades/upgrading-2-2-0.md

       heading: Goal 6 - Clean Water and Sanitation
       content_heading: Ensure availability and sustainable management of water and sanitation for all
 ```

+### colorRange function support and easier overrides

+The maps in Open SDG are "choropleth" maps, where each region is given a color according to its numeric value.
+The range of colors that will be used is controlled in the `colorRange` parameter in the `map_options` site configuration.
+The value of this option is now much more flexible: it can refer to a JavaScript variable or a JavaScript function.
+This allows for very granular control of the map colors, in a dynamic way.

+However if you are interested in use one set of map colors for every map on your site, the easiest way to accomplish this is to override this file: `_includes/assets/js/mapColors.json`.

+Note: while these colours can be changed, this may affect the accessibility of the maps, particularly for the visually impaired, so this should be done with caution.

+For more details about using `colorRange` to control the map colors, see [the map documentation](https://github.com/open-sdg/open-sdg/blob/2.2.0-dev/docs/maps.md#colorrange).

+## Bug-fixes and improvements

+* A broken reference to one of the map dependencies ("nezasa") is fixed in this release
+* The reporting status overall row now shows the SDG wheel, so that it lines up visually with the other rows
+* The built-in data edit functionality ("Edit data") has been fixed after a dependency updated
+* The range of years on maps now correctly updates for each disaggregation
+* The indicator configuration `data_start_values` now works for maps
+* When a chart image is downloaded, it now downloads as double the size
+* The reporting status "label" option in the site configuration is now correctly used